Ruaidhiri/rory_oshea_PDA/Static_and_Dynamic_Task_A/testing_task_1.md

 class CardGame

-  def checkforAce(card) # not error, but should probably use snake_case
+  def checkforAce(card) # not error, but should probably use snake_case to follow convention
     if card.value = 1 # '==' operand needs to be used
       return true
     else